MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-change-log.md

 - Fixed issue related to 407 proxy authentication.
 - Fixed issue related to parameter formulas when validating query.
 - Fixed issue where Report Builder would close saving a report.
-- Fixed issue where a there is a extra border around Report Builder in some versions of Windows.
+- Fixed issue where there is an extra border around Report Builder in some versions of Windows.

 ## April 2022